edjw/stop-targeting-ads-me/about.md

 * activity-based, and
 * relevant.

-**Ideally, the burden on individual users to turn off targeting of ads wouldn't be so great as visiting lots of websites individually.** There should be better options available so people can control this without needing a site like this to guide them through the depths of settings pages.
+**Ideally, the burden on individual users to turn off targeting of ads wouldn't be so great as visiting lots of websites individually.** There should be better options available so people can control this in a comprehensive way without needing a site like this to guide them through the depths of settings pages.
 This website is a stop-gap that tries to make it easier to opt out until better options exist.

 ### Other attempts to deal with this issue

 [Ad industry efforts do exist](http://www.youronlinechoices.com/uk/your-ad-choices) to help people opt out of online behavioural advertising.

-There are browser add-ons for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/youronlinechoices-plugin) and [Chrome](https://chrome.google.com/webstore/detail/protect-my-choices/hdgloanjhdcenjgiafkpbehddcnonlic) to opt out of 'interest-based' ads from participating behavioural advertising companies.
+There are industry-made browser add-ons for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/youronlinechoices-plugin) and [Chrome](https://chrome.google.com/webstore/detail/protect-my-choices/hdgloanjhdcenjgiafkpbehddcnonlic) to opt out of 'interest-based' ads from participating behavioural advertising companies.

 You can also [use this page](http://www.youronlinechoices.com/uk/your-ad-choices) to opt out of lots of companies' targeted ads.
 Wait for the page to load, then scroll down a bit and click on the red 'Turn off all companies' button that appears on the left.
 This page doesn't work properly if you have an adblocker browser add-on installed.